 Dorset, Hampshire, Sussex and Kent came and went with little drama.
 At the time, we made mention of the fact that Kent appeared to have some of the worst road surfaces we had ever come across.
 I guess the rest of the country has caught up now!

 “Our driver had pulled out to pass a stream of traffic on a perfectly straight piece of road with good visibility and plenty of room.
-It was a little unfortunate though that we were doing around 80mph when we realized that the third car was Squad car”
+It was a little unfortunate though that we were doing around 80mph when we realized that the third car was Police car”

-At some point in Sussex we attracted the attention of a Police Squad car.
+At some point in Sussex we attracted the attention of a Police car.
 Our driver had pulled out to pass a stream of traffic on a perfectly straight piece of road with good visibility and plenty of room.
-It was a little unfortunate though that we were doing around 80mph when we realized that the third car was Squad car – actually hidden from our view by the Transit van following it so closely.
-We completed our maneuver and within seconds had ‘twos and blues’ in the mirrors.
+It was a little unfortunate though that we were doing around 80mph when we realized that the third car was Police car – actually hidden from our view by the Transit van following it so closely.
+We completed our manoeuvre and within seconds had ‘twos and blues’ in the mirrors.
 We found a safe place to pull over and began to do so when the squad car pulled up alongside side and the officers, having read the graphics on the van, indicated with a clear hand signal to ‘go for it’ – their driver pulling back and never appearing again.
 Bless ‘em.

 We had fun on other occasions as well.
 At a traffic light we had a ‘boy-racer’ in a Ford Escort pull up alongside us.
-He looked quite serious and unlike the modern version, was sat right back in his seat and adopting the arms length position.
+He looked quite serious and, unlike the modern version, was sat right back in his seat and adopting the arms length position.
 Not for his benefit but simply because this was our style – our driver floored it and left the Escort seriously embarrassed.
 Thinking about it – we did this on more than one occasion.

 Despite lots of pre-event dialogue with local TV, Radio and Press – we were let down badly by all of them.
-The local free Paper was paid £172 to deliver thousands of leaflets – they failed to do so and refunded us the money.
+The local free paper was paid £172 to deliver thousands of leaflets – they failed to do so and refunded us the money.
 HTV were going to be present at Avonmouth to see us off with a flourish – they failed to turn up.
 However, our local paper did not let us down and printed several pieces before the event started and whilst we were driving.

 We had got publicity associated with the car due to my good friend Rob who had arranged the loan of the Ford – having another very good friend – Tony Pond.
 Tony was at that time one of Britain’s greatest rally drivers.
 His list of achievements would fill a blog greater than this one.
 At around this time he had just won the Manx International in a Chevette.
 The illustration shows (from left to right), Peter Muschamp (Norman Reeves Ford), John Stanley (my friend and neighbour), myself and Tony Pond.
 Our man Don Barber was unable to make this ‘photo-shoot’.

-Back to the trip.
-Further fun was had when had again lost our way a little – I was driving and Don was navigating.
-We screeched to a halt at a crossroads somewhere on the east coast.
+Back to the trip… Further fun was had when had again lost our way a little – I was driving and Don was navigating.
+We screeched to a halt at a crossroads somewhere on the East coast.
 There was discussion in the front and meanwhile John (who was supposed to be resting) let us know he was getting out.
 We assumed he was having a wee against a hedge or something and having assured myself he was not behind the caravan, reversed very swiftly back to where we could read a sign post.
 This didn’t really help so I accelerated very swiftly forward to get a look at another sign – conscious now that we had lost precious minutes ‘faffing about’.
 At this point a very irate and disgruntled John got back into the car.
-Well how was I to know he had been using the loo in the van!
+Well, how was I to know he had been using the loo in the van!
 Poor chap – he’d been hanging on for dear life in the back there.